msavin/SteveJobs/README.md

 Run scheduled tasks effortlessly with Steve Jobs, the simple jobs queue made just for Meteor.
 With tight MongoDB integration and fibers-based timing functions, using this package is quick and effortless.

- - Runs one job at a time
+ - Create multiple job queues
- - Runs on one server at a time
+ - Jobs runs on one server at a time
+ - Jobs runs predictably and consecutively
  - Logs all the jobs and their outcomes
  - Retries failed jobs on server restart
  - Designed to perform well on Meteor